gestylinaga/notes/src/content/on/markdown.md

 - Very simple syntax, easy to learn
-    - "EZ mode HTML" -- [HTML](/on/html) is another example of a 'Markup' language
+    - "EZ mode HTML" -- [HTML 🗒️](/on/html) is another example of a 'Markup' language

 - Easy conversion to pdf or html if needed